-Canonical has been involved in the development of Moonshot, HP’s hyperscale platform, from its inception.
+Canonical has been involved in the development of Moonshot, Hewlett Packard Enterprise's hyperscale platform, from its inception.
 Ubuntu is the only OS that supports the full range of HP Moonshot x86 and ARM Systems, announced by HP in April 2013, providing scale out innovation at speed.

 ARM and Canonical have worked in close collaboration for a number of years to ensure that datacentres running advanced workloads such as distributed data processing or cloud infrastructure, run best on Ubuntu.

 Cavium is a provider of highly integrated semiconductor processors that enable intelligent networking, communications, storage, video and security applications within enterprise, datacentre, broadband/consumer, and access and service provider equipment.